 For each of coyote boldness and human concern, we constructed global models (Table 5 in Appendix 3) that included each of the non-correlated spatial variables, year, and coyote biological season (using breeding season as the reference) as additive effects.
 We included interaction terms between year and each of the spatial variables to test if temporal changes in the response variables were associated with specific spatial factors in the urban environment.
 In models of coyote boldness, we also included interaction terms between biological season and each of natural and modified open area to test for seasonal changes in coyote behaviour that might be associated with denning in these less-developed areas (Dodge and Kashian 2013).
-We used AIC-based model selection with the dredge function from the package MuMIn (Barton 2020) to identify the variables and interactions that were retained in the top models (ΔAIC < 2).
-Because year was a significant predictor of both boldness and concern (see below, results), we explored this relationship in more detail using linear regressions predicting the percentage of reports within each of the ordinal scores as a function of year.
+Because we were primarily interested in maximizing the explanatory power of our models (ref), we used AIC-based model selection with the dredge function from the package MuMIn (Barton 2020) to identify the variables and interactions that were retained in the top models (ΔAIC < 2).
+To determine whether reports of coyote behaviour or human perceptions changed over the course of our 10-year dataset, we explored these relationships in more detail using linear regressions predicting the percentage of reports within each of the ordinal scores as a function of year.

-To determine if boldness and concern scores significantly differed based on time of day or contextual factors, we used Pearson’s chi square tests of independence (Weckel et al. 2010), followed by post hoc tests (chisq.posthoc.test.package; Ebbert 2019) to determine which levels of each factor were most strongly associated with boldness or concern.
-For these analyses, we included reports for which each contextual variable could not be determined because this “unknown” category serves as a reference category and could potentially be informative for some variables (e.g., vulnerable individuals or dog leash status).
-We also used chi square tests to test whether reports that identified bolder coyote behaviour also expressed more human concern.
-Alpha values for each residual test were adjusted with Holm’s correction for multiple comparisons (Macdonald and Gardner 2000).
+We explored the effects of time of day and contextual factors on each of coyote boldness and human perceptions using Pearson’s chi square tests of independence (Weckel et al. 2010), followed by post hoc tests (chisq.posthoc.test.package; Ebbert 2019) to determine which levels of each factor were most strongly associated with boldness or concern.
+For these analyses, we included reports for which each contextual variable could not be determined as a reference category.
+We also used chi square tests to test whether reports that identified bolder coyote behaviour also expressed more human concern and adjusted alpha values for each residual test with Holm’s correction for multiple comparisons (Macdonald and Gardner 2000).
 We conducted all statistical analyses in R version 4.1.3 (R Core Team 2022) and considered effects to be significant if 95% confidence intervals did not overlap zero or if p values < 0.05.

 RESULTS